Breathtaking gorges to hike and bike, and charming hot springs to soak in afterward

-A one-kilometer hike that begins from behind the Akiu Sato Tourism Center, Rairai Gorge is a forested canyon-side trail which cleaves the town of Akiu in two.
+A 650-meter-long hike that begins from behind the Akiu Sato Center, Rairai Gorge is a forested canyon-side trail which cleaves the town of Akiu in two.
 As you cross Nozoki Bridge, pause and look down to see a perfect heart-shaped hole, naturally carved into the stone.
 Allow for about 40-50 minutes to complete the journey there and back.

 Satisfy your sense of adventure by completing a challenging 14-kilometer bicycle ride to Akiu Otaki.
 This 55-meter high, six-meter wide waterfall is impressive in any season, but especially lovely when framed by verdant summer green or the colored leaves of autumn.

 An elevated platform allows a great view of the entire falls, then you can descend to the basin below to hear the thunderous roar of the cascading waters.